Keep in mind that I won't update this page as

 I know the previous paragraph sound very cliché and sales pitchy, but nonetheless for all of the above reasons I believe San Andres and Old Providence island are a perfect destinations to learn scuba diving or to dive if you are already certified.
 Since we don’t have weather dictated seasons, dive operations are available all year round and there are daily dive trips for those who are already certified.

-For your own safety diving is not something you want to go cheap on, beware of 2 for 1 deals and suspiciously low prices and garage looking dive shops.
+For your own safety diving is not something you want to go cheap on, beware of 2 for 1 deals and suspiciously low prices or garage looking dive shops.

-Blue Life in my opinion has one of the best run operation and a great location downtown at the Sunrise Beach hotel; which gives them access to the pool for the Discover Scuba and the Refresher course and also gives them full access to the hotel's pier, which means that ALL of their dives are done from the boat.at the time of this writing they have 2 boats which they use depending on how much people they have on a given day.
+They also hold a great location downtown at the Sunrise Beach hotel; which gives them access to the pool for the Discover Scuba and the Refresher courses and also gives them full access to the hotel's pier, which means that all of their dives are done from the boat.
+At the time of this writing they have 2 boats which they use depending on how much people they have on a given day.

 You can check Blue Life's rates here is worth noticing that they are the only 5 Star dive shop in the island, you can check this at the Padi website.

-Scuba San Andres is located on the West side of the island, inside Playa Tranquilo hotel, as their location is quite far, all of their courses and fun dives include transportation from/to the hostel, furthermore we have scored a 10% discount deal exclusive for guest staying at the hostel (for a minimum of 2 people)
+Scuba San Andres is located on the West side of the island, inside Playa Tranquilo hotel right in front of one of the best dive spots; as their location is far, all of their courses and fun dives always include transportation from/to the hostel.

 Tips to enjoy scuba diving in San Andres